marmistrz/cvt/README.md

 [crates-io]: https://crates.io/crates/cvt

-This package exposes the `cvt` function used extensively by `libstd` to convert platform-specific syscall error codes.
+This package exposes the `cvt` function used extensively by `libstd` to convert platform-specific syscall error codes to `std::io::Result`.

+Usually syscalls use return values for errors, the conventions differ.
+For instance, on Unix `0` means success on Unix but failure on Windows.

+While those conventions are not always followed, they usually are and `cvt` is there to reduce the mental bookkeeping and make it easier to handle syscall errors.

-The code was mostly copied over from Rust libstd.
+The code was mostly copied over from Rust libstd, because the function is not public.